hsnl-dockerbuild/snort-appid/README.md

-# snort-appi
+# Snort-appid
 Run the Snort with Appid
 and it will creat the output named appstats-u2.xxxx
 ```
 $ /usr/local/bin/snort -A console -c /etc/snort/snort.conf -i eth0
 ```